 Why Bumble Backed A New Law To Curb Online Sexual Harassment

 What’s more, we found there was no legislation in place to deter this sort of digital indecent exposure.
-While it’s a crime to pull your pants down in the streets — a Class B misdemeanor, punishable by a fine or jail time — there was nothing stopping anyone from exposing themselves in your DMs, texts, or even via AirDrop, a disturbing trend.
+While it’s a crime to pull your pants down in the streets—a Class B misdemeanor, punishable by a fine or jail time—there was nothing stopping anyone from exposing themselves in your DMs, texts, or other channels—a disturbing trend.

 So we got to work.
 For the past year, Bumble’s leadership team has worked closely with politicians from both sides of the aisle in our home state of Texas.
 This past spring, Whitney testified in front of both the Texas State House and Senate, pressing lawmakers to make the unsolicited sending of lewd nude images punishable by law.